-I was preparing to dive back into Microsoft Project and get back to budgeting my task resources for my next entry, when I got an IM from Tim Cermak, who is one of my spirit guides on this “reluctant PM” journey.
+I was preparing to dive back into Microsoft Project and get back to budgeting my task resources for my next entry when I got an IM from Tim Cermak, who is one of my spirit guides on this “reluctant PM” journey.

 He noted that, in Microsoft Project, you don’t have “fixed resources,” as I wrote in my last entry.
 You have “fixed units.”
-It’s a good thing for all of us that Tim and Dux are looking over my shoulder, or I’d be leading you astray in these pages.
+It’s good for all of us that Tim and Dux are looking over my shoulder, or I’d be leading you astray in these pages.

-Tim said that the Duration Equation can be especially tricky for some folks.
-In my last entry, I defined Task Duration as “how long each task is going to take – the starting point, the end point, and the points in between.”
+Tim said that the Duration Equation could be especially tricky for some folks.
+In my last entry, I defined Task Duration as “how long each task is going to take – the starting point, the endpoint, and the points in between.”
 He said that was spot-on and, if I may toot my own horn for a moment, he said it was a great explanation that some folks with more PM experience wouldn’t have been able to explain as well.
-I would love to take credit as some kind of PM savant, but really, it’s just that the duration of a task seems pretty cut-and-dried for me.
+I would love to take credit as some PM savant, but it’s just that the duration of a task seems pretty cut-and-dried for me.
 Tim said to tuck into my back pocket that a number of things can make duration considerably less cut-and-dried: resource calendars, task calendars, and other things affect the scheduling algorithm within Microsoft Project, and all those things combine to make up the Duration Equation.

 Tim said one really good example of a fixed duration task is baking a cake: If the instructions say you should bake it at 325 degrees F for 50 minutes, you can’t increase the heat to 425 degrees for 30 minutes and expect the same results.

-I know I explained this all last week, but I got it (a little bit) wrong.
-And I figure that if I’m having trouble grasping the concept when you look at it in greater depth than just fixing one or another simple variable, it might behoove other people who aren’t necessarily PMPs to have a review.
+I explained this all last week, but I got it (a little bit) wrong.
+And I figure that if I’m having trouble grasping the concept when I look at it in greater depth than just fixing one or another simple variable, it might behoove other people who aren’t necessarily PMPs to have a review.
 We’ll get back to working on our projects in Microsoft Project shortly, I promise.
 But let’s make sure we have the concepts down pat so we actually know what to do with Project when we open it up and it’s staring us in the face, yes?